mwheeler235/opensea-rest/README.md

 ### Modeling with Outliers Removed

-After removing outliers with Prices greather than 70 ETH:
+After removing outliers with Prices greater than 50 ETH, and tuning the model a bitmore, these are the results:

 <img src="https://github.com/datavizhokie/opensea-rest/blob/main/img/xgb_outliers_removed_1he.png" width="250" height="200">

-Further scope analysis should produce a more targeted model.
+The RMSE/Mean finally snuck under 1.0!
+This is quite reasonable given the limited features, but further scope analysis and feature exploration should produce an even more efficient model.

 ### Comparing to Brick & Mortar Home Sales